 Before the Shuttle Stop #9 Ramada, under our “Got Your Kids Covered” program of 2015-2017 FOSC erected or capped seven other shade ramadas for instructional activities put on by our Sabino Canyon Volunteer Naturalists (SCVN) in Lower Sabino at the dam, and in the Cactus Picnic Area.
 The success of those first seven educational ramadas inspired us to propose the newest shade structure at Shuttle Stop #9.

 The FOSC Development Committee has put on educational activities around town speaking to community groups such as REI and to new businesses that have arrived in Tucson.
-Twice annually for several years FOSC helps the Southern Arizona Roadrunners put on their youth and adult runs up the Sabino Canyon Shuttle Road.
+Twice annually for several years FOSC has set up a table and provided free gifts to runners and guests at the Southern Arizona Roadrunners youth and adult runs up the Sabino Canyon Shuttle Road.

 In 2016, FOSC entered into an arrangement with Simply Bits to provide free satellite dish WiFi to visitors and volunteers.
 This has proven to be very popular near the Bookstore where the signal is strongest.

-Also, for the first time this year, FOSC participated in the Tucson Festival of Books during the March 2-3 event this year.
-FOSC arranged for a booth and invited our 3 key partners to share the space while we introduced ourselves along with our other Sabino volunteer groups: the SCVN naturalists, the SCVP patrol, the SARA search/rescue, and the FOSC Friends of Sabino.
+Also, in March 2019, FOSC participated in the Tucson Festival of Books.
+FOSC arranged for a booth and invited our 3 key partners to share the space while we introduced ourselves along with our other Sabino volunteer groups: SCVN , SCVP , and SARA.

 Members of each group took shifts of two or more hours during the two-day affair.
 All found it to be a wonderful opportunity to engage with visitors who wanted to know more about Sabino Canyon, and for our safety and rescue partners to educate hikers on how to enjoy our Sonoran Desert beauty safely.